MDubul/remap/demo/Demo.md

 #### Panel Page

-The Panel page shows all the voluneers in the group as well as allowing the admin to add new volunteers or edit volunteer contact details.
+The Panel page shows all the volunteers in the group as well as allowing the admin to add new volunteers or edit volunteer contact details.
 ![Panel Page](https://github.com/ObsidianRock/remap/blob/master/demo/screenshots/PanelPage.JPG)

-Each volunteer page contain all the project that the volunteers is assigned to.
+Each profile page contain all the projects that the volunteer is assigned to.

 ![Volunteer page](https://github.com/ObsidianRock/remap/blob/master/demo/screenshots/PanelMember.JPG)